Todd Monken: Early years

 Monken got his start in coaching at Grand Valley State under Tom Beck.
 When Beck moved to Notre Dame as offensive coordinator in 1991, Monken also joined the staff as a graduate assistant.
-During his time at Grand Valley, he coached with defensive assistant Brian Kelly, the current coach of Louisiana State University.
-As the offensive coordinator Monken led Eastern Michigan to some of the best offenses in the history of the program.
+During his time at Grand Valley, he coached with defensive assistant Brian Kelly, the former coach of Louisiana State University.
+As the offensive coordinator, Monken led Eastern Michigan to some of the best offenses in the history of the program.

 In his second stint at Oklahoma State he tutored Justin Blackmon into one of the best receivers in college football.
 Mike Gundy introduced him as the next offensive coordinator tasked with keeping one of the nation's best offenses as potent as it has been in recent years.
 Gundy stated, “Todd is a really good fit for what we need.
 He’s been in the Big 12 and SEC and he’s coached at places that have won at a high level.
 He’s an experienced, intelligent coach who will be able to come in and help us pick up where we left off.
 We’re excited to have him join our staff.”

 Jacksonville Jaguars

 In 2007, Monken was hired by the Jacksonville Jaguars to be their wide receivers coach.
+He was there until 2010, when he returned to Oklahoma State for two seasons.

 Southern Miss

 On December 10, 2012, it was reported that Monken accepted the position as head coach of the Southern Miss football team.
 He was hired to replace Ellis Johnson after an 0–12 season.
+He guided the program to an impressive turn-around in his third season there (2015), finishing with a 9–5 record and playing in the Heart of Dallas Bowl.
+For his efforts, he was named Conference USA Coach of the Year.